vinay7330/Automate_worklogs_from_sheets_to_jira/README.md

 - Jira account Personal Access Token (PAT)
 - Google account with access to the target Google Sheet
-- Should be connected to JTG's VPN
+- Should be connected to JTG's VPN (I outside office)

 ---